awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-proxy.md

 netsh winhttp set proxy hostname:port
 ```

-For more information about using Run Command, see [Running Commands Using Systems Manager Run Command](run-command.md)\.
+For more information about using Run Command, see [Running commands using Systems Manager Run Command](run-command.md)\.